- 23.6–26.8 in

 - Although Black Vultures and their relatives live only in North and South America, the oldest fossils from this group—at least 34 million years old—were found in Europe.

-- The oldest Black Vulture on record was at least 25 years, 6 months old.
+- The oldest Black Vulture on record was at least 25 years, 6 months old and they may live even longer in captivity.

 Black Vultures live year-round in forested and open areas of the eastern and southern United States south to South America.
 They have expanded their range northward in the last several decades and are now seen regularly as far north as New England.
 Most abundant at low elevations, they breed in dense woodlands but usually forage in open habitats and along roads.
 Some live in semirural suburbs.
 Black Vultures roost in undisturbed stands of tall trees, including sycamores, pines, hickories, oaks, junipers, and bald cypress, as well as structures like electrical pylons.
 Roost sites are often close to water and next to obstructions that generate updrafts of air, to help the flock take flight in the early morning.